KarthikNA/Prediction-of-Hard-Drive-Failure/README.md

 </p>

 # Conclusion
+In this project we predicted if a hard disk will fail based on its SMART attributes.
+We observed that, the number of failed entries is significantly lower.
+Thus, we resorted to using data augmentation techniques like SMOTE and data resampling.
+After further analyzing the data we realized that creating a generic model is not feasible as the SMART attributes are not uniform across all manufacturers.
+Thus, we applied supervised learning classifiers like Random Forest and XGBoost on individual models.
+The results indicated that these trained classifiers can predict whether a hard disk (of one of the models used in the training) will fail or not.
+We extended our study to unsupervised clustering methods like DBSCAN and K-Means, and concluded that we cannot use these clustering algorithms because of how our data was spread.
+Finally, since failures are anomalous behaviors, we also explored anomaly detection using Isolation Forest.

 # Future Work
 We suspect that our models are overfit on cases where there were very few hard disk failures i.e. TOSHIBA MQ01ABF050 and ST8000DM002.
 To overcome the class imbalance problem, we would like to evaluate superior data augmentation techniques that would help reduce model overfitting.
 We would also like to explore the possibility of creating a generic classifier for all hard disk models and then employ transfer learning to futher fine tune for each model.